GSA/fedramp-gov/_posts/2023-05-30-rev-5-baselines-have-been-approved.md

 author: FedRAMP
 layout: blog-page
 ---
 The FedRAMP Joint Authorization Board has approved the FedRAMP Rev. 5 baselines!
-The FedRAMP baselines were updated to correspond with the National Institute of Standards and Technology’s (NIST) <a href="https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final" target="_blank" rel="noopener noreferrer">Special Publication (SP) 800-53 Rev. 5 Catalog of Security and Privacy Controls for Information Systems and Organizations</a> and <a href="https://csrc.nist.gov/publications/detail/sp/800-53b/final" target="_blank" rel="noopener noreferrer">SP 800-53B Control Baselines for Information Systems and Organizations</a>.
+The FedRAMP baselines were updated to correspond with the National Institute of Standards and Technology’s (NIST <a href="https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final" target="_blank" rel="noopener noreferrer">Special Publication (SP) 800-53 Rev. 5 Catalog of Security and Privacy Controls for Information Systems and Organizations</a> and <a href="https://csrc.nist.gov/publications/detail/sp/800-53b/final" target="_blank" rel="noopener noreferrer">SP 800-53B Control Baselines for Information Systems and Organizations</a>.

-During the approval process, FedRAMP has been working diligently to complete updates based on public comments to the Rev. 5 baselines and supporting documentation, including Open Security Controls Assessment Language (OSCAL) versions.
-Due to the extensive updates required, the documentation will be released in a phased approach, starting with:
+Outlined below are the released documents with a supporting high level summary:

-<h4><a href="https://fedramp.gov/assets/resources/documents/CHANGEME" target="_blank" rel="noopener noreferrer">CSP Transition Plan</a></h4>
+<h4><a href="https://fedramp.gov/assets/resources/documents/CHANGEME" target="_blank" rel="noopener noreferrer">Cloud Service Provider (CSP) Transition Plan</a></h4>
-- General information/summary
+- Provides guidance to assist CSPs, Third Party Assessment Organizations (3PAOs), federal agencies in transitioning to NIST SP 800-53 Rev. 5 and to the new FedRAMP requirements
+- Categorizes CSPs based on their stage in the FedRAMP authorization process and defines date-based transition periods for each category
+- Assists CSPs with identifying the scope of the Rev. 5 controls that require testing by the assessor

 <h4><a href="https://fedramp.gov/assets/resources/documents/FedRAMP_Security_Controls_Baseline.xlsx" target="_blank" rel="noopener noreferrer">Rev. 5 Baselines</a></h4>
-- Aligned security controls more closely with NIST (smaller delta between NIST and FedRAMP baselines compared to Rev. 4)
+- Aligns security controls more closely with NIST
-- Added no new controls to the baseline from Rev. 4 outside of the new controls from NIST baselines (i.e. supply chain risk management)
+- Adds no new controls to the baseline from Rev. 4 outside of the new controls from NIST baselines (i.e. supply chain risk management)
+- Adds significant guidance for many controls based on collaboration with stakeholders
-- Privacy controls (and any other control outside of the FedRAMP baselines) are still at the Agency’s discretion
+- Privacy controls, and any other control outside of the FedRAMP baselines, are still at the agency’s discretion
-- PM controls are inherently an Agency responsibility and are therefore not included in the baselines
+- Program Management (PM) controls are inherently an agency responsibility and are therefore not included in the baselines
--  Added significant guidance for many controls based on collaboration with stakeholders

-<h4>Rev. 4 To Rev. 5 Baseline Summary</h4>
+<h4><a href="https://fedramp.gov/assets/resources/documents/CHANGEME" target="_blank" rel="noopener noreferrer">Rev. 4 To Rev. 5 Baseline Comparison Summary</a></h4>
-- Summary of the control changes from Rev. 4 to Rev. 5.

 <h3>What's Next?</h3>
-The remaining Rev. 5 templates will be released within the next few weeks which will include:
+During the approval process, FedRAMP has been working diligently to complete updates based on public comments to the Rev. 5 baselines and supporting documentation.
+The FedRAMP <a href="https://csrc.nist.gov/projects/open-security-controls-assessment-language" target="_blank" rel="noopener noreferrer">Open Security Controls Assessment Language (OSCAL)</a> baseline profiles and resolve profile catalog will be released within the next few weeks along with:
 - System Security Plan (SSP)
 - Security Assessment Plan (SAP)
 - Security Assessment Report (SAR)